Instructions for Applying for a Street Trees - Approval for Development (Conceptual Approval) Permit

 Step 1: Log in or Register

-- Visit the Seattle Services Portal.
+- Go to the Seattle Services Portal.

 - If you already have an account, log in with your credentials.